 My Wild Wonder photograph of a Great Gray Owl won Best in Show at the 2017 Beaver Brook Fall Festival in Hollis, NH.
 This marks the third straight year that one of my photos has won been blind juried as Best in Show.

-News Flash: The Manchester Artist Association names Muscott Artist of the Month in February 2018 for Portrait of a Barn Owl photograph which is in the library at Bentley Commons in Bedford, NH.
+News Flash: The Manchester Artist Association names Muscott Artist of the Month in April 2018 for Portrait of a Barred Owlet fledging photograph which is on the ground floor at the Bedford Library, NH.

-Current Public Showings: Frame Depot in Milford, Wild Salamander Gallery in Hollis, 30 Temple Street in Nashua, NH and the St. Joseph's PT Clinic at the New Milford Medical Center.
+Current Public Showings: Melrose, Hospital, Melrose, MA, 30 Temple Street in Nashua, NH and the St. Joseph's PT Clinic at the New Milford Medical Center.

 Photo cards are available at Toadstool Bookstores, Lull Farm, Milford, Brookdale Farm in Hollis, Mother and Child, Frame Depot, Radisson Hotel Gift Shop in Manchester, Mt.
 Vernon Village Store, Cellar Books.